 #3 Foothill College

 Los Altos Hills, CA

 Foothill College is a public community college that is part of the Foothill-De Anza Community College District.
-It offers 79 Associate degree programs, 107 certificate programs, and 1 Bachelor’s degree program.
-The Foothill College Promise offers two years of tuition-free education to all first-time, full-time students.
-Students taking 12 units or more are eligible to have the cost of tuition and fees fully paid for their first two years in the fall, winter, and spring quarters, but not for the summer session.
+It offers 79 Associate degree programs, 107 certificate programs, and 1 undergraduate degree program.
+The Foothill College Promise offers free tuition for a period of two years.
+This award is available to all first-time, full-time students.
+Students taking 12 units or more are eligible to have the cost of tuition and fees fully paid for their first two years.
+This includes fall, winter, and spring quarters, but the summer session.

 #2 St. Louis Christian College

-St. Louis Christian College is a private Bible college accredited by the Association for Biblical Higher Education.
-It is ecclesiastically and theologically associated with the Restoration Movement of Christian Churches and Churches of Christ.
+One of the best online colleges in our ranking, St. Louis Christian College is a private Bible college.
+It is accredited by the Association for Biblical Higher Education.
+The school is ecclesiastically and theologically associated with the Restoration Movement of Christian Churches and Churches of Christ.
 The college offers several federal programs and scholarships to qualified students.
 These scholarships are both endowed and institutionally funded awards.
-The Academic Merit Scholarship and Grant are awarded to all full-time traditional day students who complete a FAFSA and have a cumulative GPA above 2.0.
-It offers other aids like the National Bible Bowl Scholarship, Veterans Educational Benefits, and Alternative Education Loans.
+The Academic Merit Scholarship program and Grant are awarded to all full-time traditional day students.
+To be eligible, these students must complete a FAFSA and have a cumulative GPA above 2.0.
+It offers other aid as well.
+Examples include the National Bible Bowl Scholarship, Veterans Educational Benefits, and Alternative Education Loans.

 #1 United States Merchant Marine Academy